-- You will need to install a valid SIM card - Connect to the rt.buffer Engineer port with the USB cable. - No drivers are required, but Windows may show a pop-up from the system tray as it registers the USB-HID device. - Run the rtbTool.exe application on Windows. - This application does not need to be installed, and does not require any DLLs or other libraries. - Power up the rt.buffer (if not already powered) - You should see the rt.buffer appear immediately the serial number and name of the buffer will be shown in the top right window. - Click on the terminal window and hit the ESC key.
-You should see a red prompt appear: - "rt.buffer>" shows the rt.buffer is running its main firmware.
-You should be able to see the folder structure, and can navigate to folders. - "bootloader>" shows that the rt.buffer is in the recovery boot loader mode.
-From this mode you can reboot, run the application, or load new firmware (either bootloader firmware or application firmware). - "ate>" shows the automated test firmware is running.
+You will need to install a valid SIM card

+- Connect to the rt.buffer Engineer port with the USB cable. - No drivers are required, but Windows may show a pop-up from the system tray as it registers the USB-HID device. - Run the rtbTool.exe application on Windows. - This application does not need to be installed, and does not require any DLLs or other libraries. - No drivers are needed to use the rt.buffer. - Power up the rt.buffer (if not already powered) - You should see the rt.buffer appear immediately - The serial number and name of the buffer will be shown in the top right window. - Click on the terminal window and hit the ESC key.
+You should see a red prompt appear: - o "rt.buffer>" - shows the rt.buffer is running its main firmware.
+You should be able to see the folder structure, and can navigate to folders.